pytorch/ignite/examples/references/segmentation/pascal_voc2012/README.md

 - `common_training.py`, common training code used by above files

 Training scripts contain `run` method required by [py_config_runner](https://github.com/vfdev-5/py_config_runner) to run a script with a configuration.
-Training logic is setup inside `training` method and configures a disrtibuted trainer, 2 evaluators and various logging handlers to tensorboard, mlflow/polyaxon logger and tqdm.
+Training logic is setup inside `training` method and configures a distributed trainer, 2 evaluators and various logging handlers to tensorboard, mlflow/polyaxon logger and tqdm.